Devizes to Westminster International Canoe Marathon: Course records

-Similar races
+Related races

 In the months leading up to the races, there are two series of races, the Thameside Series and Waterside Series, that are deemed good practice for crews competing in the main Devizes to Westminster race.
 The Thameside Series is based around Reading, with two races, going from Aldermaston to Reading and Reading to Marlow respectively.
-The Waterside Series is a series of four races based around Newbury, Berkshire, of lengths 14 miles, 17.5 miles, 23 miles and 34 miles - it is often competed as a series on its own.
+The Waterside Series is a series of four races based around Newbury, Berkshire, of lengths 14 miles, 17.5 miles, 23 miles and 34 miles; it is often competed as a series on its own.